neoforged/Documentation/docs/resources/server/tags.md

 ## Using Tags In Code

-Tags for all registries are automatically sent from the server to any remote clients on login and reload. `Block`, `Item`, `BlockEntityType`, `EntityType`, `Fluid`, `GameEvent`, and `Enchantment` are special cased as they have `Holder`s allowing for available tags to be accessible through the object itself.
+Tags for all registries are automatically sent from the server to any remote clients on login and reload. `Block`, `Item`, `BlockEntityType`, `EntityType`, `Fluid`, and `GameEvent` are special cased as they have `Holder`s allowing for available tags to be accessible through the object itself.

 :::note
 Intrusive `Holder`s may be removed in a future version of Minecraft.
 If they are, the below methods can be used instead to query the associated `Holder`s.